Stars return to inauguration, with J.Lo, Gaga set to perform

 But it is star-studded nonetheless: The event, which will involve food being delivered simultaneously to attendees in multiple cities, will boast celebrity hosts including Jason Alexander, David Arquette, Matt Bomer, Christopher Jackson, Ted Danson, Lea DeLaria, Keegan Michael-Key, Chrissy Metz, Mandy Patinkin and many others.

-Robin Bronk, CEO of the non-partisan arts advocacy group, said she's been deluged with celebrities eager to participate in some way.
-The event typically brings in anywhere from $500,000 to $2.5 million, and this year the arts community is struggling like never before.
+Robin Bronk, CEO of the nonpartisan arts advocacy group, said that she's been deluged with celebrities eager to participate in some way.
+The event typically brings in anywhere from $500,000 to $2.5 million, and this year, the arts community is struggling like never before.

 Bronk noted that planning has been a challenge, given not only the recent political upheaval in the country but also the gravity of the coronavirus pandemic.
 Given all that, did a celebration make sense?